SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 session.persist(car);
 ```

-- `remove()` method removes given entity from DB.
+- `remove()` - removes given entity from DB

-In order to remove something from our DB, we must first retrieve it.
+Remove something from a database begins with retrieving it.

 While the transaction is active, `remove()` can be used.